The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 While Docker isn't the only container platform, it is by far the most popular, so that's going to be my choice.

-Once Docker is installed on your system, you can verify that the install was successful by typing the following command on a terminal window or command prompt:
+Once Docker Desktop is installed on your system, you can verify that the installation was successful by typing the following command on a terminal window or command prompt:

 $ docker version